Buy or Sell DouYu International Holdings Limited (DOYU) Stock Now | Don't Try to Be a Top Gun

 China Renaissance gave a rating of “Hold” to DOYU, setting the target price at $6 in the report published on July 13th of the previous year.

-During the last 5 trading sessions, DOYU fell by -11.80%, which changed the moving average for the period of 200-days by -82.03% in comparison to the 20-day moving average, which settled at $1.9620.
-In addition, DouYu International Holdings Limited saw -46.21% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DOYU rose by +58.90%, which changed the moving average for the period of 200-days by -68.13% in comparison to the 20-day moving average, which settled at $1.92.
+In addition, DouYu International Holdings Limited saw -12.12% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DOYU